ShahadSha/s3-uploader-mailer/Readme.md

-# S3 Uploader and emailer with link expire
+# S3 Uploader and emailer with link expiry

-- A simple pyhton script to upload files into s3 bucket with expirey link feature
+- A simple Python script to upload files into an s3 bucket with an expiry link feature
-- The file link can be send to multple emails with custom email template.
+- The file link can be sent to multiple emails with a custom email template.

 - Change the config_sample.env name into .env also remove the link inside the env
 ## Usage